rkp678/Project_1_Group_3/README.md

 #

 ## Rough Breakdown of Tasks Completed:
-- Narrative section in PowerPoint - Sam and Rachel
+- Narrative sections - Sam and Rachel
 - Research and Visualization #1 - Rachel
 - Research and Visualization #2 - Jinhyeong
 - Research and Visualization #3 - Jinhyeong